-As Adaptimmune Therapeutics plc is a U.K. incorporated company listed on NASDAQ, the Committee considers it appropriate to examine and be informed by compensation practices in both the U.K. and U.S., particularly in the matter of equity-based incentives.
-The Committee considers that the last approved Directors' Remuneration Policy continues to be appropriate and fit for purpose, but the Committee is committed to reviewing the remuneration policy on an ongoing basis in order to ensure that it remains effective and competitive.
+As Adaptimmune Therapeutics plc is a U.K. incorporated company listed on NASDAQ, the Group has operations in the U.K. and the U.S., our senior executives and our Non-Executive Directors live and work in the U.K. and the U.S., the Committee considers it appropriate to examine and be informed by compensation practices in both the U.K. and U.S., particularly in the matter of equity-based incentives, with an increasing focus on U.S. benchmarks and practices.
+The Committee considers that the current Directors' Remuneration Policy continues to be appropriate and fit for purpose, but the Committee is committed to reviewing the remuneration policy on an ongoing basis in order to ensure that it remains effective and competitive.
+Minor amendments have been made to the text of our last approved Directors' Remuneration Policy, in order to add clarity for investors, but no material amendments have been made.

-The last approved Directors' Remuneration Policy is used to determine the remuneration for our CEO, our sole Executive Director, as well as for our other senior executives, and would also apply to other Executive Directors and senior executives that we appointed.
+The Directors' Remuneration Policy is used to determine the remuneration for our CEO, our sole Executive Director, as well as for our other senior executives, and would also apply to other Executive Directors and senior executives that we appointed.

-As described in the last approved Directors' Remuneration Policy, the elements of remuneration for our Executive Director and senior executives comprise: base salary, pension, benefits (currently, access to death-in-service life insurance, family private medical cover and ill-health income protection), annual bonus and long term equity incentives (currently, share option awards).
+The table set out below presents the elements of remuneration for the Executive Director(s) and Senior Executives, which comprise: base salary, pension or pension allowance payment, benefits (currently, access to death-in-service life insurance, family private medical cover and ill-health income protection), annual bonus and long term equity incentives (currently, share option awards).

 The remuneration of our CEO is determined by the Board after having considered recommendations from the Committee.
-The remuneration of other senior executives in the Group is determined by the Committee.
+The remuneration of other senior executives in the Company, excluding our CEO, (the "Senior Executives") is determined by the Committee.
+For ease of reference, the following table generally refers throughout to remuneration being determined by the Committee.